Solving the Poisson Equation for p–n Junctions

 (NA · dA2 + ND · dD2)

-The two limits of the space charge region, dA and dD, as well as the field strength E = – dV/dx in the SCR thus could be calculated if we knew V n.
+The two limits of the space charge region, dA and dD , as well as the field strength E = – dV/dx in the SCR thus could be calculated if we would know V(n).

-V n, of course, is the built-in potential Ubi, i.e. it is the difference of the potential across the SCR and thus identical to 1/e times the difference of the Fermi energies before contact in thermal equilibrium; hence, we have
+V(n), of course, is the difference of the potential across the SCR and thus identical to 1/e times the difference of the Fermi energies before contact in thermal equilibrium, we have

 e